Avengers (comics): Ultimate Marvel

-In the Ultimate Marvel Universe, the Avengers are named the Ultimates, and were formed by General Nicholas Fury to protect America against superhuman threats.
+In the Ultimate Marvel Universe, the Avengers are named the Ultimates, and were formed by Nick Fury to protect America against superhuman threats.
 They first appeared in The Ultimates by Mark Millar and Bryan Hitch.
 After the events of The Ultimates 2, the team left S.H.I.E.L.D. employment to become independent and financed by Tony Stark.

 A Black Ops team called the Avengers debuted sometime after the Ultimatum storyline.
-This version was a project headed up by Nick Fury and Tony Stark's brother Gregory Stark to bring Captain America back.
-Its known members consisted of War Machine, Hawkeye, Black Widow II, Spider (an Asian in an orange and purple Spider-Man outfit who once claimed to be a spliced clone of Spider-Man and Professor X from the future), Tyrone Cash (who was the original Hulk before Bruce Banner), Red Wasp (a former Liberators member), and Nerd Hulk (an intelligent clone of Hulk who lacks Hulk's rage).
-Additional members included Punisher (who joined the Avengers against a Ghost Rider manhunt) and the half vampire Blade (who joined the group to help against a vampire invasion).
+This version was a project headed by Nick Fury and Gregory Stark to bring Captain America back.
+Its known members consisted of War Machine, Hawkeye, Black Widow, Spider, Tyrone Cash, Red Wasp, and Nerd Hulk (an intelligent clone of Hulk who lacks Hulk's rage).
+Additional members included Punisher and Blade.

 In other media

 Television

 Three animated series have been based on the team.